RecBox-Games/RustCardsExample/README.md

 - OR use the qr code printed in the terminal to connect a phone on the same wifi network

+#### Multiple Controllers

+- if you open two tabs to localhost:3000 on the same machine, the controlpad server will treat them both as the same client
+- to have your two tabs treated like two separate clients (presumably for testing purposes), add ?subid=N to the url, where N is a nonzero number unique to the tab
+  - e.g. tab1: `localhost:3000`, tab2: `localhost:3000?subid=1`, tab3: `localhost:3000?subid=2`,

 ## Explanation